 Eczema is not a contagious condition.
 There is also no cure for it.

-There are many treatment options that can help to manage eczema breakouts.
+There are many treatment options that can help to manage eczema breakouts, reducing their severity and frequency.
 Eczema treatment is focused on repairing damaged skin and alleviating uncomfortable symptoms.

 Current treatment options include:

 - Topical corticosteroid creams and ointments.
 Anti-inflammatory creams target skin itchiness and inflammation.